How To Teach Future Doctors About Pain In The Midst Of The Opioid Crisis

 The next generation of doctors will start their careers at a time when physicians are feeling pressure to limit prescriptions for opioid painkillers.

-Yet every day, they'll face patients who are hurting from injuries, surgical procedures, or disease.
+Yet every day, they'll face patients who are hurting from injuries, surgical procedures or disease.
 Around 20% of adults in the U.S. live with chronic pain.

 That's why some medical students felt a little apprehensive as they gathered recently for a mandatory, four-day course at Johns Hopkins University in Baltimore — home to one of the top medical schools in the country.